How CAPTCHA Works

 Ticket brokers like TicketMaster also use CAPTCHA applications.
 These applications help prevent ticket scalpers from bombarding the service with massive ticket purchases for big events.
 Without some sort of filter, it's possible for a scalper to use a bot to place hundreds or thousands of ticket orders in a matter of seconds.
 Legitimate customers become victims as events sell out minutes after tickets become available.
 Scalpers then try to sell the tickets above face value.
 While CAPTCHA applications don't prevent scalping, they do make it more difficult to scalp tickets on a large scale.

-Some Web pages have message boards or contact forms that allow visitors to either post messages to the site or send them directly to the Web administrators.
+Some web pages have message boards or contact forms that allow visitors to either post messages to the site or send them directly to the web administrators.
 To prevent an avalanche of spam, many of these sites have a CAPTCHA program to filter out the noise.
 A CAPTCHA won't stop someone who is determined to post a rude message or harass an administrator, but it will help prevent bots from posting messages automatically.

 The most common form of CAPTCHA requires visitors to type in a word or series of letters and numbers that the application has distorted in some way.
 Some CAPTCHA creators came up with a way to increase the value of such an application: digitizing books.
-An application called reCAPTCHA harnesses users responses in CAPTCHA fields to verify the contents of a scanned piece of paper.
+An application called CAPTCHA reCAPTCHA harnesses users responses in CAPTCHA fields to verify the contents of a scanned piece of paper.
 Because computers aren't always able to identify words from a digital scan, humans have to verify what a printed page says.
 Then it's possible for search engines to search and index the contents of a scanned document.

 Here's how it works: First, the administrator of the reCAPTCHA program digitally scans a book.
 Then, the reCAPTCHA program selects two words from the digitized image.
 The application already recognizes one of the words.
 If the visitor types that word into a field correctly, the application assumes the second word the user types is also correct.
 That second word goes into a pool of words that the application will present to other users.
 As each user types in a word, the application compares the word to the original answer.
 Eventually, the application receives enough responses to verify the word with a high degree of certainty.
 That word can then go into the verified pool.